mdditt2000/kubernetes-1-19/cis 2.4/servicetypelb/README.md

 * --ip-range='{"Test":"10.192.75.113-10.192.75.116","Production":"10.192.125.30-10.192.125.50"}'

-ip-range parameter holds the IP address ranges and from this range, it creates a pool of IP address range which gets allocated to the corresponding hostname in the virtual server CRD.
+ip-range parameter holds the IP address ranges and from this range, it creates a pool of IP address range which gets allocated by the ipamlabel defined in the Service

 * --log-level=debug